mikediessner/nubo/docs/_build/html/_sources/index.rst.txt

 Examples
 --------
-The Examples section provides guides to some problems that NUBO has been designed to optimise, and shows how to implement :ref:`custom surrogate models <custom_gp>`.
-This boilerplate code is a good starting point when tailoring a Bayesian optimisation algorithm to your specfic problem.
+The Examples section provides guides to some problems that NUBO has been designed to optimise and shows how to implement :ref:`custom surrogate models <custom_gp>`.
+This boilerplate code is a good starting point when tailoring a Bayesian optimisation algorithm to your specific problem.

 .. toctree::
    :maxdepth: 1